About Kwame Nyong'o

 Kwame has been involved in various animation training and production initiatives such as UNESCO's Africa Animated!
 Project, which trained over 40 African animators across the continent with an internationally acclaimed curricula, and Tinga Tinga Tales, a children's animated series for Disney and BBC that was produced in Kenya.

-Kwame's well regarded animated short, The Legend of Ngong Hills, has won many awards worldwide for its exploration of using animation to tell African folklore.
+Kwame's well regarded animated shorts The Legend of Lwanda Magere and, The Legend of Ngong Hills, have won many awards worldwide, including the prestigious LA Shorts International Film Festival, for their exploration of using animation to tell African folklore.
 In 2017 and 2018 Kwame was on the team that bagged awards at the Cannes Lions International Festival of Creativity in France for The World's Most Eligible Bachelor, a digital campaign supporting northern White Rhino conservation in Kenya.